openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 These include a public key certificate reference, and the signature.
 These are provided when the image is created, and are accessible when the image is uploaded.
-Note that this proposed change will only support image uploads with the glance api v2 (and will not support using the glance api v1).
+Note that this proposed change will only support image uploads with the Glance API v2 (and will not support using the Glance API v1).
 Also note that multiple formats for the key (such as SubjectPublicKeyInfo) and for the signature (such as PSS) will be supported.
 The format of the signature will be stored as one of the properties.